-With an exceptional engine, sophisticated aerodynamics, and refined vehicle dynamic controls, the 488 GTB has improved the already razor-sharp responsiveness of Ferrari's road cars to near-racetrack level.
+With an exceptional engine, sophisticated aerodynamics, and refined vehicle dynamic controls, the twin-turbocharged 488 GTB coming online for 2015 has improved the already razor-sharp responsiveness of Ferrari's road cars to near-racetrack level.
 The new V8 is paired with a Variable Torque Management seven-speed gearbox, both developed through Ferrari's experience in F1 and GT racing, in which the previous 458 model won its category twice in the 24 Hours of Le Mans.

-The performance-dedicated 488 GTB V8 uses an oil pump that supplies oil at either high pressure or low pressure.
-Cylinder heads with roller-finger followers reduce the power absorbed by the valvetrain by 10 percent at low revs thanks to reduced friction.
+The more performance-concentrated 488 employs new cylinder heads with roller-finger followers reduce the power absorbed by the valvetrain by 10 percent at low revs thanks to reduced friction.
 The use of Ferrari's flat-plane crankshaft architecture guarantees maximum compactness and lower mass in addition to helping improve the engine's internal fluid dynamics.
 Numerous components contribute to the exceptional response times of the powertrain, including the twin turbos, which are on ball-bearing-mounted shafts to reduce friction.
-The compressor wheels are also made from TiAL, a low-density titanium-aluminum alloy that increases their spool-up speed, reducing turbo lag time to zero.
+The compressor wheels are also made from TiAL, a low-density titanium-aluminum alloy that increases their spool-up speed, reducing turbo lag time to virtually zero.